 The ability to maintain or replace interest-bearing deposits is a key factor in determining liquidity requirements, as well as the exposure to interest and exchange rate risks.
 The Group's principal sources of funding are short-term and demand deposits and the Group has developed a diversified and stable deposit base in each of its retail, commercial, corporate and SME business lines, including having one of the largest shares of the Turkish demand deposit market.
-The Bank's management believes that funds from the Group's deposit-taking operations generally will continue to meet its liquidity needs for the foreseeable future; however, maturities of large borrowings or securities offerings do from time to time require the Group to have sufficient liquidity on hand, which does require the Group to closely monitor market conditions for potential opportunities to obtain replacement financing on a cost-effective basis.
-As of 31 December 2020, 2021 and 2022 and 31 March 2023, the Group's loan-to-deposit ratio was 96.2%, 84.3%, 84.7% and 80.6%, respectively.
-The change in 2021 resulted from relatively moderate loan growth whereas the change in 2022 was due to the growth in deposits exceeding the growth in loans and the impact of the depreciation of the Turkish Lira.
-For additional information on deposits, see "Selected Statistical and Other Information - Deposits."
+As of the date of this Base Prospectus, the Bank's management believes that funds from the Group's deposit-taking operations generally will continue to meet its liquidity needs for the foreseeable future; however, maturities of large borrowings or securities offerings do from time to time require the Group to have sufficient liquidity on hand, which does require the Group to closely monitor market conditions for potential opportunities to obtain replacement financing on a cost-effective basis.
+As of 31 December 2021, 2022 and 2023 and 31 March 2024, the Group's loan-to-deposit ratio was 84.3%, 84.7%, 76.9% and 80.0%, respectively.
+The change in 2022 was due to the growth in deposits exceeding the growth in loans and the impact of the depreciation of the Turkish Lira.
+In 2023, the ratio declined significantly due to regulatory changes that limited loan growth and encouraged conversion of foreign currency deposits to Turkish Lira.
+For additional information on deposits, see "Selected Statistical and Other Information Deposits."